SoleNero/galvanize-bookshelf/5_heroku_deployment.md

 Next, complete the following deployment steps.

 1. Push the changes to the `master` branch on Heroku.
-1. Seed the production database with `npm run knex seeds:run` as a one-off Heroku command.
+1. Seed the production database with `npm run knex seed:run` as a one-off Heroku command.
 1. Visit the Heroku app at `https://USERNAME-galvanize-bookshelf.herokuapp.com/`.
 1. If the application isn't working, check the production logs with `heroku logs`.
 1. Otherwise, celebrate with a beverage of choice!